efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 ````
 [Code on GitHub](https://github.com/efog/rainmaking.cloud.aws.serverlesscontainers/blob/fe5744b7f133259a8aeee3693f7ae6d3f6893ef3/stack/lib/ecs-fargate-compute-stack/ecs-fargate-compute-stack.ts#L106-L174)

+### Networking

+The sample provided with this article deploys everything in public subnets.
+It's not great for production purposes I grant it.
+In order to be able to use this deploy the ECS tasks in private subnets, the use of a NAT Gateway (and NAT Gateways are bad mmmkay) is necessary if the container registry sits outside of AWS.
+However, if your target setup uses ECR then it's much more cost effective to use VPC endpoints.
+Here's a list of all the VPC endpoints which are necessary:

+- Amazon S3 (please read [this](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html#ecr-setting-up-s3-gateway)),
+- Amazon ECR,
+- Amazon ECS (agent, telemetry, ECS).

+### Monitoring

+Basic monitoring is achievable with the sample's setup.
+However, it becomes quickly necessary to consider turning on the container insights metrics to get more granular details on the containers behaviors.
+In turn, this will enable more fine grained scaling scenarios.

 ### Costs

 I'm often asked to estimate the costs of services on AWS and it's usually a task that can take forever as there are so many things to consider.
 By experience, it's better to estimate the costs of high value services first (ex: Amazon Transcribe), next the compute and finally the storage and networking.
 As always, pricing consumption remains an art at estimation but here are the general lines of costs for this stack.